 The dining areas

-We have two dining areas, one – large and busy and a second, quieter and smaller one, as well as the space for pupils to have a supervised quiet place to eat, should that be how they choose to have their meal times.
+We have two dining areas, one – large and busy and a second, quieter and smaller one, as well as the space for students to have a supervised quiet place to eat, should that be how they choose to have their meal times.

-We use every opportunity to listen to the pupils’ views on the food we produce for them, giving them a voice through surveys and direct discussion.
+We use every opportunity to listen to the students’ views on the food we produce for them, giving them a voice through surveys and direct discussion.
 Wherever they have favourites and ask specifically for things they like, we write them into the menu the following week.
 That’s the beauty of being independent and in control of our own menu writing and purchasing; we can be that flexible.

 Our greatest success so far is a pupil who came to us eating the same set meal for lunch and teatime, day in day out.
 Now a year and a half later he's got a varied menu and a developing palette and trusts us to work with him try new foods, almost weekly.
 It's so exciting to think we've helped him with this.
 Exciting to think that he talks about his food with passion.